Recurring products are items such as memberships, subscriptions, and other products that are billed and delivered regularly.

-Recurring billing subscriptions may be canceled at any time.
+Recurring productss may be canceled at any time.
 A cancelation means that no future rebills will be charged to the customer's account.
 Past payments are not affected by a cancelation.

 For affiliate directed sales, the commission percentage is subtracted from the net sale price.
-The affiliate receives the commission on the initial sale and on every rebill payment.
-You set a commission percentage for the product as a whole, and that percentage applies to both the initial purchase and the rebill payments.
+You can specify separate commission rates for the initial sale and the rebills.

-Here is an example of how commissions would be calculated if a vendor offered a 55% commission for a 12 month subscription where the initial payment is $29.95, and the rebill payments are $9.95:
+Here is an example of how commissions would be calculated if you offered a 55% commission for a 12-month subscription with an initial payment of $29.95, and monthly rebill payments are $9.95:

 Initial Payment: $29.95